Martingonn/SentinelXP/README.md

 As of now, there are no more contributors than the original author.
 If you have any problems or suggestions, contact me: *martingonn-dev@outlook.com*
  <br>***Encouragement***<br>
- xperceniol over on WindowsXP forums: https://www.xpforums.com/members/xperceniol.2881/
+ xperceniol over on WindowsXP forums: <a href="https://www.xpforums.com/members/xperceniol.2881/">his profile</a>
  # How can you contribute?
  Simply make a contribution here, on Github.
 Another, better way, would be to send me links to malware repositories so that I can train the antivirus.
  <br> Remember, you have to send me the links/files yourself, as I have no server to send the files to.
 When I will have, I will only send out file hashes.
 You will be able to see that, as the project will be open-source forever.